Career services for alumni

 Landing your dream job requires planning and persistence.
-Our Employee Relations and Career Manager is here to help, while you’re a student and even after you’ve graduated.
+Our Career Services team is here to help while you’re a student and even after you’ve graduated.
 We can help you explore your career options, strengthen your networking skills and offer guidance on how to make the most of your MEL or MHLP degree.

 Below, we’ve compiled some strategies to help you find career success after graduation.

 We can’t emphasize this enough.
 Over the course of your degree, you will have built your network to include connections to other MEL and MHLP students and alumni, instructors and industry leaders.
 Leverage the power of this network by reaching out.
 Consider:

 - Asking contacts an introduction to someone they may know in your field of interest

 - Requesting information interviews with people working in your field of interest

 LinkedIn is a powerful platform for connecting with professionals in your field and standing out to potential employers.
 Make sure your LinkedIn profile demonstrates your experience and skills and includes relevant keywords and search terms so that both AI-fuelled search engines and recruiters can easily find you.
 In addition to updating your profile regularly (perhaps twice or three times a year), you might also want to:

 - Share links to articles relevant to your field

 - Join industry groups and engage in discussions